EinsBethon/Calculator-OLD-/README.md

 # Multi-function-Calculator
 8/12/16
 A calculator made in JavaFX with, many functions.
--Standard
--Algebraic
--Equation and systems of equations
--Inequality and systems of inequalities
+Standard, algebraic, equation and systems of equations, Inequality and systems of inequalities, and graphing.
--Graphing

 IN ORDER FOR CALCULATOR TO WORK, YOU NEED MY ALGEBRAIC LIBRARY FOUND HERE: https://dl.dropboxusercontent.com/u/270687824/Alib.jar